diyefi/Puma-HowTo/doc/spin1/intro.md

 # Introduction

+#####First of all I would like to thank Fred Cooke for his contribution to this howto, and putting up with the many hours of skpye calls.
+You have been **"O for awesome"** kiwi styles.

 This guide shows you how to choose the components, how to order the components, how to build your Spin 1 board and how to properly connect it to a vehicle.

 It is assumed that you came to this guide from one of the main sites, if not, see the main [FreeEMS.org] site for general information, and the [Puma] site for more specific information.